MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/shared-projects.md

 ---
-title: Update your Visual Studio extension to work use shared projects for multi-targeting
+title: Update your Visual Studio extension to use shared projects for multi-targeting
 description: Learn how to use shared projects to update your Visual Studio 2019 or earlier extension to target multiple Visual Studio versions. ms.date: 06/08/2021 ms.topic: conceptual